Anjali4006/AysBookStore/AysBookStore/README.txt

 Added a new class file in the Repository folder named Repository.cs Updated the file with the provided code from the files of assignment 2 Updated readme with every step done and committed everything to git hub till here

+time: 2:43 am
+Moved further with the assignment
+Added the given code to categoryRepository file but having some syntax errors!!
+Tried to solved the errors but couldn't find any major ....error still shows Thought of moving forward with the assignment....**
+Created a new interface in Irepository folder -ISP_Call.cs File Updated it with the given code but still get the same syntax error as category . cs file Updated readme file
+Feeling sleepy now
+committing everything to github with errors unfortunately......... :( GoodNight..cyaa <3

+End time: 2:49AM